spryker/spryker-docs/_includes/pbc/all/install-features/202410.0/install-the-amazon-quicksight-module.md

 {% info_block warningBox "Verification" %}

-Make sure you can open the `https://mysprykershop.com/amazon-quicksight/analytics/enable` page.
+Log in to Back Office and make sure you can open the `https://backoffice.mysprykershop.com/amazon-quicksight/analytics/enable` page.

 {% endinfo_block %}